hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 * `contractArguments`: _string[].
 Optional._ The list of __string__ arguments passed to the contract.
 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map passed to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If an admin is needed, use the organization name prefixed with a `#` symbol (e.g., `#Org2`).
 Defaults to the first client in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the query.
 If omitted, the target list will include endorsing peers selected according to the specified load balancing method.
+This option is ignored when a `gateway` is used.
 * `countAsLoad`: _boolean.
 Optional._ Indicates whether the query should be counted as workload and reflected in the generated report.
 If specified, overrides the adapter-level `caliper-fabric-countqueryasload` setting.
 * `channel`: _string.
 Optional._ The name of the channel on which the contract to call resides.